Rahulalpha/Rahulalpha/Home.md

 If you want to contribute fork the repo you want to contribute to and create a pull request when you're done.
 If you actively contribute to the project I will ask you to join the team.

 # **Support us**
-please donate to cSpoit to support our efforts and resources.
+please donate to cSploit to support our efforts and resources.
 Thank you :heart:

 # **Story**
 After being initially created by evilsocket, I ( tux-mind ) started working on dSploit in summer 2012, i forked it and added the following features: